Grading System and Policies

 Grade E (0.00) is given at the close of a semester when the student has been given permission to resubmit a final paper or retake the final exam.
-An "E" grade can stay an "E" or be replaced by only a "D" or "F.
+An "E" grade can remain on the record or be replaced by only a "D" or "F".

 I - Given for work incomplete at close of semester.
 "I" will remain and be followed by a grade, when that permanent grade is recorded.

-INC - Permanent incomplete given if an earned grade for excused or unexcused incomplete work is not submitted within the stipulated time period.
+INC - Permanent incomplete given if an earned final grade for excused or unexcused incomplete work is not submitted within the stipulated time period.
+No credit is earned.

-P - Credit in MIT course (requires a grade of D or better)
+P - Credit in MIT course (requires a grade of D or better); (prior to fall 2014)

-RD - Credit with distinction (used for some writing courses)
+RD - Credit with Distinction (used for some writing courses); (prior to fall 2003)

 TBG - A two semester course to be graded at the end of the second semester.

-WDR - A course dropped after the four week deadline becomes a permanent withdrawal.
+WDR - A course dropped after the deadline to drop without notation on the record becomes a permanent withdrawal.; a non-punative grade.